rshahid26/MAA-Problems/README.md

 # MAA-Problems
-Math problems posted by the Math Association of America (MAA).
-Either through The College Mathematics Journal or the Metro NY Problem of the Month.
+Posted either through The College Mathematics Journal or the Metro NY Problem of the Month.